SMosegaard/cds-lang/assignments/assignment-2/README.md

 |NN_default {'hidden_layer_sizes': 100, 'activation': 'relu', 'solver': 'adam', 'learning_rate_init': 0.001}|0.89|0.89|0.89|
 |NN_GridSearch {'hidden_layer_sizes': '150', 'activation': 'relu', 'solver': 'adam', 'learning_rate_init': 0.01}|0.90|0.90|0.90|

-*The full classification reports and visualisations can be found in the ```out``` folder.*
+*The full classification reports and all visualisations can be found in the ```out``` folder.*

-Both the LR and NN classifiers with default parameters archives high average accuracy scores of 89-90% with balanced performance between both classes.
+Both the LR and NN classifiers with default parameters archives high average accuracy scores of 89% with balanced performance between both classes.
 When tuning the hyperparameters, no significant improvements in classification accuracy is detected.

 The training loss and validation accuracy curves of the NN classifiers, respectively with default and tuned parameters, were visualized to assess the models training process and performance: